VivekkumarChauhan/Facial-emotion-recognition/README.md

-# Facial Emotion Recognition Project
+# Racial Emotion Recognition Project

 ## Overview
 This project implements a Facial Emotion Recognition system using deep learning techniques to analyze and classify emotions from facial expressions.
 The model is trained on a curated dataset and can detect emotions such as happiness, sadness, surprise, anger, and more, enhancing human-computer interaction .